Simpler Recycling: What do I need to know for my business?

 Businesses will have to adhere to these changes to remain compliant with government legislation.

-2. Food Waste For customers who currently do not have food waste collection, it will now be mandatory to set this up.
+For customers who currently do not have food waste collection, it will now be mandatory to set this up.

-3. Glass While the government stipulates that glass can be included in mixed recycling, Recorra segregates this waste stream as company practice.
+While the government stipulates that glass can be included in mixed recycling, Recorra segregates this waste stream as company practice.
 Therefore, customers who generate glass will be required to set up separate glass collections to remain compliant with the new regulations.
 This ensures that we handle glass recycling in accordance with our company standards and widely recognised best practice for this material type.

 Whilst changes to legislation can be confusing, many of you will already be compliant.
 For those who aren’t, Recorra are here to help our customers navigate the changes smoothly.

-Food Waste We offer pre-paid sack collections from the kerbside for customers with less storage space, or wheeled bins for businesses with larger volumes of food waste.
+We offer pre-paid sack collections from the kerbside for customers with less storage space, or wheeled bins for businesses with larger volumes of food waste.
 We can empty your wheeled bins or exchange them.

 We also offer worktop caddies for in-office stations, which can be stored in a larger bin, sack, or caddy for collection (to avoid the plight of the urban foxes!).
-You can purchase food waste containers form our office supplies website.
+You can purchase food waste containers from our office supplies website.

 Click here to find out about our food waste services.

-Glass We collect glass via glass crates, wheeled bins, or pre-paid sack collections for customers with less storage space.
+We collect glass via glass crates, wheeled bins, or pre-paid sack collections for customers with less storage space.
 Wheeled bins are ideal for storing glass safely in external areas.

 Read about our glass recycling services here.

-Get in touch with our helpdesk today to set-up any of these services helpdesk@recorra.co.uk
+Get in touch with our Helpdesk today